741 Colonel Ledyard Highway

 future disputes with neighbors.
 He made comments about the value of having an access strip.

-Director Burdick stated that the Commission could give a favorable report with the statement
+Director Burdick stated that the Commission could give a favorable report with the

-that the access strip be clearly marked.
+recommendation that the access strip be clearly marked by a Land Surveyor and appropriate

-Marshall.
-They discussed parking for the trail.
+the existing cul-de-sac at the end of the roadway.
 Director Burdick stated that it would be a

 benefit to surrounding residents that the open space parcel would become useable through